Qatar pares support for Islamists but careful to preserve ties

 Three of them - the UAE, Saudi Arabia and Bahrain - withdrew ambassadors from Qatar earlier this year in protest at what they saw as Doha’s interference in their internal affairs.

-That allegation – denied by Qatar – centres on Doha’s backing for Egypt’s Muslim Brotherhood and sister organisations that oppose the absolute rule of the Gulf’s hereditary rulers.
+That allegation – denied by Qatar – centers on Doha’s backing for Egypt’s Muslim Brotherhood and sister organizations that oppose the absolute rule of the Gulf’s hereditary rulers.

 The open rift among the Arab world's wealthiest countries has ramifications across the Middle East, because Qatar and its Gulf Arab critics find themselves backing rival forces in struggles from Libya and Egypt to Lebanon and Gaza.